Vesicoureteral reflux (VUR) and reflux nephropathy

 If your child’s urine tests show proteinuria (more protein in the urine than normal), he or she will need more tests.
 If the proteinuria persists or gets worse, your child may need medicines.
 These will try to reduce the amount of protein lost in their urine and so protect the kidneys.

-Surgery – injecting a gel (Deflux®)
+Surgery – injecting a gel (Deflux® or other brands)

 Surgery is rarely needed.
 However, if your child has high-grade (severe) VUR and recurrent UTIs (that keep coming back), your paediatric urologist may recommend surgery to correct the VUR.
 This aims to protect the kidneys from infections.